Amsterdam/GOB-Documentation/docs/basic_principles.md

 Uses the API to generate export files.
 The export files are written to an Objectstore container or to local files

+- Distribute
+Component that distributes export products to external locations.

 - Workflow
 Routes messages
 Collects and stores log messages
 Registers heartbeats
+Contains CLI for starting jobs

 - Management API
 Exposes the state of GOB, jobs and logging via a GraphQL API endpoint

 - Management frontend
 PWA frontend that shows the status of GOB, its jobs and corresponding logging

+- Prepare
+Used for certain datasets to perform some preprocessing before importing.

+- Message
+Receives and processes mutation messages.
+At this moment for the HR dataset.

+- StUF
+Exposes a REST BRP API.
+Translates the incoming requests to StUF requests, performs a StUF request to the MKS backend and transforms the response to a REST response.

+Supporting repositories are:

+- Test
+Contains end-to-end tests that 1. test the GOB functionality from import to export and 2. test the consistency of the data between the source and the ultimate export (analyse db).

+- Core
+Contains shared functionality (such as logging, message broker, type system etc) and the data model

+- Config
+Contains shared configuration, such as import definitions and data store connections.

+- Infra
+Contains the infra to run GOB in a development environment

+- Documentation
+This repo

 ## Extensive testing